From Sunday Times Top Ten bestseller Jenny Eclair, INHERITANCE is her heartbreaking new novel

 A tender and bittersweet story, examining love, bereavement and memory ... heartbreaking but life-affirming - Sunday Mirror on MOVING

-Jenny Eclair is the Sunday Times top ten bestselling author of four critically acclaimed novels: Camberwell Beauty; Having a Lovely Time; Life, Death and Vanilla Slices and Moving.
+Jenny Eclair is the Sunday Times top ten bestselling author of the critically acclaimed novels Camberwell Beauty, Having a Lovely Time and Life, Death and Vanilla Slices, as well as the Richard and Judy Book Club bestseller Moving and the short story collection Listening In.
 One of the UK's most popular writer/performers, she was the first woman to win the prestigious Perrier Award and has many TV and radio credits to her name.
-She lives in South-East London.
+She lives in south-east London.